Skip to main content

 How long does it take to get BOC-3 coverage in Washington, D.C.?

-We typically file your BOC-3 with the FMCSA within 2 hours.
-Your Washington, D.C. process agent designation becomes active once the FMCSA processes the filing.
-We file 24/7, including nights and weekends.
+Orders are accepted 24/7.
+We submit your BOC-3 to the FMCSA the same business day you order; your Washington, D.C. process agent designation becomes active once the FMCSA processes the filing, typically within 1 business day.

 What are the penalties for not having a BOC-3 in Washington, D.C.?

 Without a BOC-3 on file, your FMCSA operating authority cannot become active.
-You face federal fines of $16,000+ per violation under 49 CFR §366.
-Your authority can be revoked, and shippers, brokers, and load boards in Washington, D.C. will refuse to work with you.
+Federal fines start at $16,000+ per violation, your authority can be revoked, and shippers, brokers, and load boards in Washington, D.C. will refuse to work with you.
 Filing your BOC-3 for $75 eliminates this risk entirely.

-Get Your BOC-3 Filed for Washington, D.C. — Typically in 2 Hours
+Get Your BOC-3 Filed for Washington, D.C. - Typically Within 1 Business Day

 File Your BOC-3 Now - $75